I am local to

 Our support is not limited to the giving of our comfort bears, we have several ways in which we help parents and families, including:

 Run by bereaved parents, our Supporting Arms service offers parents the opportunity to talk to someone who has an understanding of what they’re going through.
-Families can access support by telephone, text or email on 07464 508994 or support@achingarms.co.uk
+Families can access support by telephone, text, online or via email on 07464 508994 or support@achingarms.co.uk

-We host a monthly online group specifically for Dads to share and discuss their particular experiences.
+We host monthly online groups.
+One for bereaved mums (birthing or non-birthing) and one for bereaved Dads to share and discuss their particular experiences.
 Please see our website for full details.

 Adult Community Learning (ACL Essex)